-The information provided below is to be used as a guideline in helping you determine if requirements are met for a GENERAL, HOME OCCUPATION, GENERAL NON-RESIDENT, or TEMPORARY city business license.
+The information provided below is to be used as a guideline in helping you determine if requirements are met for a HOME OCCUPATION, GENERAL, or GENERAL NON-RESIDENT city business license.
 This information is not all-inclusive and determinations or interpretations made by the Planning, Building, Fire or other appropriate departments may supersede the guidelines presented here.
-For additional information on Business Licenses and regulations contact the Business Licensing Department at 425.263.8035.
+For additional information on Business Licenses and regulations, contact the Business Licensing Department at 425.263.8031.

 Home Occupation businesses are a permitted use provided that the following conditions are met:

 - Occupation is clearly subordinate to the use of the dwelling as a residence;